mieubrisse/personal-writing/be-rembrandt/post.md

 Want to paint an orange?
 Laying down the base circle doesn't need him.

-Rembrandt let his pupils handle the fundamentals so that he could devote his hours to the _je ne sais quoi_ - the little details only he could do that added all the value.
+Rembrandt let his pupils handle the fundamentals so that he could devote his hours to the _je ne sais quoi_ - the little details only he could do that made all the difference.

 In [The Goal Is Unique Work][goal-is-unique-work] I asserted that we're wasting time doing things society already knows how to do.